tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 they are presented in {{?TLS13}}, but there is no guarantee that implementations will log secrets strictly in this order.

-Key updates ({{Section 7.2 of !TLS13}}) result in new secrets being generated for protecting `application_data` records.
-The label used for these secrets comprises a base label of "CLIENT_TRAFFIC_SECRET_" for a client or "SERVER_TRAFFIC_SECRET_" for a server, plus the decimal value of a counter.
-This counter identifies the number of key updates that occurred to produce this secret.
-This counter starts at 0, which produces the first application data traffic secret, as above.
-Note that with knowledge of "_TRAFFIC_SECRET_N", all subsequent application data traffic secret can be derived without any additional information.

 ## Secret Labels for TLS 1.2

 An implementation of TLS 1.2 {{!TLS12}} (and also earlier versions) use the